 Why is Responsive Web Design Important?

-Google recently reported that 61% of users were unlikely to return to a mobile site they had trouble accessing and, even worse, 40% choosing to visit a competitor’s site instead.
+Google recently reported that 61% of users were unlikely to return to a mobile site they had trouble accessing and, even worse, 40% chose to visit a competitor’s site instead.

 67% of people are more likely to buy a product or use a service from a website that is mobile friendly and 94% of the first impression you give about your business and brand comes down to your website design.
 Why?
 Because the web is the first person likely checks when looking up a company.
 It’s available (or should be) 24/7 for them to browse and find out more about you.